erikp9000/necclock/README.md

 It also handles leap years.
 If the computer is not booted at least once a year, the year it sets will be off by the number of years it hasn't been booted (less one).

-### CTE Research 401B
+### CTE Research 410B
 ![CTE-410B image](images/CTE410B.jpg)

-User [siordon]( https://github.com/siordon ) was looking for a program to read/write the RTC on this card and asked if NECCLOCK would work.
+User [siordon]( https://github.com/siordon ) was looking for a program to read/write the RTC (NEC uPD4990AC) on this card and asked if NECCLOCK would work.
 It did not work because the I/O port address and registers are different.
-However, the chip is backwards compatible so we reverse-engineered the card and added support for reading and writing the RTC.
+However, the chip is backwards compatible so we traced the I/O lines on the card (see [PDF](images/CTE410B-IO-bus-decode.pdf)) and added support to NECCLOCK for reading and writing the RTC.

+This RTC does store the year and handles leap years so NECCLOCK.BIN is not created or used.

 Special thanks to siordon for all the hardware tracing and software testing!

-This RTC does store the year and handles leap years so NECCLOCK.BIN is not created or used.